rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 So you will find favor and good success in the sight of God and man. ^0304

-Trust in the Lord with all your heart, and do not lean on your own understanding. ^0305
+Trust in the LORD with all your heart, and do not lean on your own understanding. ^0305

 In all your ways acknowledge him, and he will make straight your paths. ^0306

-Be not wise in your own eyes; fear the Lord, and turn away from evil. ^0307
+Be not wise in your own eyes; fear the LORD, and turn away from evil. ^0307

 It will be healing to your flesh and refreshment to your bones. ^0308

-Honor the Lord with your wealth and with the firstfruits of all your produce; ^0309
+Honor the LORD with your wealth and with the firstfruits of all your produce; ^0309

 then your barns will be filled with plenty, and your vats will be bursting with wine. ^0310

-My son, do not despise the Lord ’s discipline or be weary of his reproof, ^0311
+My son, do not despise the LORD's discipline or be weary of his reproof, ^0311

-for the Lord reproves him whom he loves, as a father the son in whom he delights. ^0312
+for the LORD reproves him whom he loves, as a father the son in whom he delights. ^0312

 Blessed is the one who finds wisdom, and the one who gets understanding, ^0313